Berichte 2020

 In addition to the food packages, a woman from the community has agreed to make 100 washable face masks for €1 each, in order to generate a small income.
 As of this week, face masks have also been compulsory in Namibia.

-All in all, this aid package for 36 households now cost 1000€.
-Continue reading
+All in all, this aid package for 36 households now cost 1000€. read more

 Namibia relaxes the exit restrictionsrestriction

-Current notes from Namibia 2 May 2020
+Current Notes from Namibia May 2, 2020

-From Tuesday, May 5, the strict exit restrictions are being relaxed somewhat.
+From Tuesday, May 5th, the strict exit restrictions are being relaxed somewhat.
 People are now allowed to move freely throughout the country again, but must wear a face mask in public.
 The government is providing some masks to those in particular need.
 The external borders remain closed, but Namibians are now allowed to return to their country after a two-week quarantine.
 Larger and smaller retail stores have reopened, and street vendors, restaurants and lodges that offer food are also allowed to sell it as take-away.
 Beauty salons and hairdressers are allowed to open under special hygiene and distancing regulations.

 Otherwise, restaurants, hotels, theaters, cinemas, gyms, nightclubs, casinos, seminars, conference centers and amusement parks remain closed and alcohol may not be bought or sold.
 Public gatherings are not permitted, including church services and community meetings.